-Your house is probably already overflowing with the sights (i.e. decorations) and sounds (a la Jingle Bells on loop) of Christmas, but what about the smells?
-Surprisingly enough, scent is the sense most closely related to memory, far more than sight, touch, or sound.
-So don’t deny your nose the simple joys of Christmas this season and prepare to make memories your family will remember for years to come.
+If you’re like us, you can’t wait till your home shows the sights and sounds of Christmas.
+But what about the Christmas scents?
+Surprisingly enough, smell is the sense most closely related to memory, far more than sight, touch, or sound.
+So treat your nose to the simple joys of Christmas scents this season and prepare to make memories your family will remember for years to come.

-Especially if you don’t have a real tree in your home, you’re probably in need of some serious earthly scents.
-A traditional Christmas centerpiece will do a lot more than just look beautiful on your dinner table, it will fill the room with the sweet smells of fir and cedar.
+Especially if you don’t have a real tree in your home, you’re probably in need of some genuine earthly scents.
+Don’t underestimate the Christmas scents of flowers that tend to be passed over for the once-a-year excitement of all things fir and pine.
+Red roses and Candy Cane Lilies are classic holiday arrangements with a captivating fragrance that can out scent the tree.
+A traditional Christmas centerpiece will do more than just look beautiful on your dinner table, it will fill the room with the sweet smells of flowers, Christmas greenery, and pinecones.
+Garland is a simple way to bring in the winter forest scent without the to-do of having a tree.

 More times than not, you’ll find a wreath hanging on someone’s front door during the holidays.
-While we’ll never deny the beauty of a wreath at your entryway, there are a surprising number of places homeowners have yet to take advantage of when it comes to decorating with wreaths.
+While we’ll never deny the beauty of a wreath at your entryway, decorating with wreaths should not be exclusive to the front door.
 From your bedroom window to a lamp skirt, wreaths can be incorporated into virtually every room of your house.
-And when your wreath is made with real fir and pine, you get to enjoy its scent just as much as its visual appeal!
+A wreath with eucalyptus and pine brings in a healthy, spa-like aroma.
+And when your wreath is made with traditional fir and pine, you get to enjoy its scent just as much as its visual appeal.

 What’s not to love about candles?
-They smell amazing, fill your house with a warm glow, and manage to bring everyone in a room together.
-Sure, you can stick with your favorite spruce candle all season, but with only a few weeks to take advantage of the Christmas scents we love, why not mix it up with a new candle every few days?
+They smell amazing and fill your house with a warm glow.
+It’s also safe to assume that the room with the scented candles is where everyone will gather.
+Sure, you can stick with your favorite spruce or cranberry candle all season, but the burning scent of Christmas votives is as stimulating.

-While we’ll never get tired of the natural smell of pine and fir, it doesn’t truly feel like Christmas morning until the smell of freshly made pancakes and scones are wafting from the kitchen.
-And, of course, don’t forget to add lemon and cranberry curd!
+While we’ll never tire of the natural smell of pine and fir, it doesn’t truly feel like Christmas morning until the smell of freshly made pancakes and scones is wafting from the kitchen.
+Slather on some lemon and apple cider curd for a complete.
+Christmas teas reinforce the savory scent.

-While you’re in the kitchen whipping up Christmas breakfast, why not make use of your other burner and “cook up” stove top potpourris?
-Just throw these ingredients into a small pot of simmering water and in minutes your home will be filled with the sweet scents of the season:
+While you’re in the kitchen whipping up Christmas breakfast, why not make use of your burner and “cook up” stovetop potpourris?
+Just throw these ingredients into a small pot of simmering water and in minutes your home will be filled with the sweet Christmas scents of the season:

 - 1/2 cup of fresh cranberries